Need to talk?

 84-year-old John has fond memories of hearing Spitfires flying above his Yorkshire home and his three brothers worked on them during their time in the RAF.

-After hearing his request, Bianca, Family Support Practioner, contacted Biggin Hill Heritage Hangar to see if they could help.
+After hearing his request, a member of our Family Support team, contacted Biggin Hill Heritage Hangar to see if they could help.
 The Biggin Hill team kindly invited John and his wife Heather for a private tour of the hangar in Bromley, Kent.

 John was thrilled that his request had come true and said: